Heisman front-runner? Trask, No. 6 Florida thump Hogs 63-35

 GAINESVILLE, Fla.
+(AP) — Kyle Trask has gone from Heisman hopeful to potential Heisman Trophy front-runner in two months, much of it coming in the last two weeks.

-(AP) — Kyle Trask extended his school record for consecutive games with at least four touchdown passes to six and No. 6 Florida overwhelmed Arkansas 63-35 on Saturday night in the Swamp.
+Trask threw for 356 yards and six touchdowns, extending his school record for consecutive games with at least four TDs to six, and No. 6 Florida overwhelmed Arkansas 63-35 on Saturday night in the Swamp.

-Trask threw for 356 yards and six scores against the Razorbacks (3-4), who were without coach Sam Pittman and without much of a chance by halftime.
+Trask repeatedly torched the Razorbacks (3-4), who were without coach Sam Pittman and without much of a chance by halftime.
 It was the second time this season Trask tossed six TDs in a game.
 He’s the only player in school history to accomplish that feat.

+“The more success teams have sometimes, the more individual awards come,” coach Dan Mullen said.
+“If we keep being successful as a team, we keep making plays, he’s going to have the opportunity to get individual awards.”

-Arkansas quarterback Feleipe Franks, a three-year starter for the Gators (5-1), was booed in his return to Florida Field and unable to do much to steal the spotlight from Trask.
+Arkansas quarterback Feleipe Franks, a three-year starter for the Gators (5-1), was booed early in his return to Florida Field and unable to do much to steal the spotlight from Trask.
+Florida players and coaches lined up to hug Franks after the game, and the home crowd responded with a warm ovation as he left the stadium for the last time.

+“It’s awesome, man, just to be just to be around those guys and see the excitement they had to see me and me to see them,” Franks said.
+“It’s fun.
+You love the game, that’s what you play it for, the relationships you build along the way.”

-Trask started a new streak by throwing at least four TD passes in the first half for the second straight week, quite possibly raising his stock from Heisman Trophy hopeful to Heisman front-runner.
+Trask, meanwhile, started a new streak by throwing at least four TD passes in the first half for the second straight week.
 He had five in Florida’s first six drives and might have had another had the Gators not failed to convert a fourth-down play at the Arkansas 16.

 Still, it was Trask’s most impressive half in two years as a starter and put him in elite company as the Gators won their 11th straight at home and moved a step closer to locking up a spot in the Southeastern Conference championship game.